autr/wsapi/README.md

 # WSAPI

-An abstraction to add RESTful functionality to WebSockets API, using unique timestamps to create request *responses*.
+An abstraction to add RESTful functionality to WebSockets API, to create request *responses*.

 **This is client-side only.**